andouille potato-leek soup.

 It’s creamy, with just a whisper of onion flavor from the leek.
 You can customize it as much as you want — add extra onions, add bacon, different potatoes, different seasonings — and it’ll still be largely the same soup.

 I like making mine with russet potatoes.
 I’ve read some other people swear by yukon gold, but I’m partial to the starchy texture of the russets.
-You can use either one; the only potato I wouldn’t recommend is red, because it’s very waxy and doesn’t really break down smoothly.
+You can use either one; the only potato I wouldn’t recommend is red, because it’s very waxy and doesn’t break down smoothly.

 Then, of course, the leeks.
 You can certainly just use regular yellow onions instead, but promise, it won’t be quite the same.
 Leeks are faintly garlicky and much less potent than other onions.
 Think of a scallion that lost some of its flavor.
 In a good way.
 Does that make sense?